-DIRECTORS' BUSINESS REUIEW
+DIRECTORS' BUSINESS REVIEW

-I would report to shareholders that the Group's loss after taxation for the financial year ended 30 September 2020 amounted to HK\$1,185.4 million (2019: HK\$548.8 million).
-The loss mainly resulted from the current year's decrease in fair value of investment properties of HK\$1,317.2 million compared with the HK\$701.1 million fair value loss for 2019.
-The Board of Directors recommend a final dividend of HK\$2.80 per share payable to the shareholders registered on 11 February 2021.
-In addition to the interim dividend of HK\$2.30 per share paid in June 2020, the total dividend for the year amounted to HK\$5.10 per share (2019: HK\$5.10 per share).
+I would report to shareholders that the Group's profit after taxation for the financial year ended 30 September 2021 amounted to HK\$66.9 million (2020: loss after taxation of HK\$1,185.4 million).
+The profit mainly resulted from the current year's decrease in fair value loss of investment properties.
+The fair value loss of investment properties for the current year is HK\$16.3 million while the fair value loss of investment properties for the year of 2020 was HK\$1,317.2 million.
+The Board of Directors recommend a final dividend of HK\$1.80 per share payable to the shareholders registered on 9 February 2022.
+In addition to the interim dividend of HK\$1.80 per share paid in June 2021, the total dividend for the year amounted to HK\$3.60 per share (2020: HK\$5.10 per share).

-The Group's investment properties at Melbourne Plaza, 33 Queen's Road Central and Kimley Commercial Building at 142-146 Queen's Road Central were 92% and 81% leased as at 30 September 2020 respectively.
+The Group's investment properties at Melbourne Plaza, 33 Queen's Road Central and Kimley Commercial Building at 142-146 Queen's Road Central were 90% and 78% leased as at 30 September 2021 respectively.

-During the year, rental concessions are granted to certain tenants under the outbreak of coronavirus 2019 (COVID-19) epidemic, the Group's revenue decreased by 10.2% year-on-year as a result.
+During the year, rental concessions are granted to certain tenants under the outbreak of coronavirus 2019 (COVID-19) epidemic, the Group's revenue decreased by 21.3% year-on-year as a result.
 Without any debt or commitment, the Group is in a healthy financial position.